anmolbhuinya/solandra/README.md

 Todo:
-Flexible configuration for Cassandra
+1. Flexible configuration for Cassandra
-Flexible Configuration for Solr
+2. Flexible Configuration for Solr
+3. Batch reads in Cassandra